 NRG Energy also assumed the pension obligation related to Killingholme due to NRG Energy's acquisition of the gas-fired combined cycle, baseload facility in March of 2000.
-Pension costs relating to this plan for FY 2001 were approximately \$0.5\$ million.
+Pension costs relating to this plan for FY 2001 were approximately \$0.5 million.

-NOTE 12 -- SALES TO SIGNIFICANT CUSTOMERS
+NOTE 12 - SALES TO SIGNIFICANT CUSTOMERS

 During 2001, sales to two customers accounted for 26.7% and 13.8% of total revenues from majority owned operations in 2001.
 During 2000, sales to two customers accounted for 22.2% and 12.2% of total revenues from majority owned operations in 2000.
-Sales to three customers accounted for 21.0%, 19.7% and 10.5% of total revenues from majority owned operations in 1999.

-NOTE 13 -- FINANCIAL INSTRUMENTS
+NOTE 13 - FINANCIAL INSTRUMENTS